Hip hotels, funky cafes, and a great neighborhoods for hipsters

-Park City is about a half hour drive from Salt Lake City and has become quite famous over the past several years as home of the famous Sundance Film Festival.
+Park City is about a half-hour drive from Salt Lake City and has become quite famous over the past several years as the home of the famous Sundance Film Festival.
 You can stroll down Main Street and visit the various art exhibits, great restaurants, and bars.

 Antelope Island sits just north of the city, in the middle of the Great Salt Lake.
 This state park is largely ignored by out of town visitors; a hidden gem and a great place to hike or bike.

 Drive across the causeway and you’ll find yourself in a largely untouched land where buffalo and antelope range free.
 You might even find yourself watching coyotes howl at dusk.